 Mary Keitany of Kenya won her third London Marathon in 2017, while fellow Kenyan Daniel Wanjiru, won the men’s race in 2:05:48.
-It’s no real surprise that Kenyan long-distance runners once again dominated.
+It came as no real surprise that Kenyan long-distance runners dominated once again.
 For the last 15 years, the male winners have all come from East Africa (12 from Kenya, three from Ethiopia).
 The East African women have been just as dominant too, in the last 8 years all the winners have been born in Kenya or Ethiopia, but why?

 The dominance of African nations, particularly Kenyan long-distance runners is one of the fascinating topics in exercise performance physiology.